Speaker: J. Sylvan

 What to Do With All This Gratitude?

 In its best incarnation, Thanksgiving is a holiday about gratitude.
 We give thanks for our blessings, be they copious or modest.
-Gratitude practice can be an antidote to the constant feelings of dissatisfaction that capitalism foments, but too often, we go right back into our … read more.
+Gratitude practice can be an antidote to the constant feelings of dissatisfaction that capitalism foments, but too often, we go right back into our daily lives of stress, striving, and competition.
+What would it … Continue reading What to Do With All This Gratitude?

 Who’s at the Table?

 “All are welcome.”
 We love to add this phrase to invitations for our events, dinners, and worship services, but despite our best intentions, our communities don’t wind up expanding.
 Are we welcoming wrong?
-Let’s look at how we practice welcome, and how we might become … read more.
+Let’s look at how we practice welcome, and how we might become better hosts, both this holiday season and in our wider … Continue reading Who’s at the Table?

 “Other” Witches

 For generations, Western culture has affixed the label “witch” to people outside of the mainstream.
 This label has harmed many marginalized communities.
 Yet at the same time, being in the margins can lead to rich creativity and freedom.
-Join Minister J Sylvan as they look at … read more.
+Join Minister J Sylvan as they look at some of the pros and cons of being on the … Continue reading “Other” Witches

 Good Witches

 From The Wizard of Oz to Harry Potter, modern media has no shortage of Good Witch characters.
 But did you know that there is a Good Witch character in one of the oldest stories in the Bible?
-Join Minister J Sylvan in the is intergenerational service where we will … read more.
+Join Minister J Sylvan in the is intergenerational service where we will look at the story of the Witch of Endor, and … Continue reading Good Witches

 Bad Witches